harriott/misc/linux/QR/QR.md

 ### sessions
     :choose-tree -> put a pane into tree mode, can kill and select

     tmux a               # attach
     tmux a -t myname     # attach to session myname tmux detach
-    tmux kill-server; tmux  # good for resetting tmux kill-session -a    # kills all but current session tmux ls                 # list sessions
+    tmux kill-server     # good for resetting
+    tmux kill-session -a # kills all but current session tmux ls              # list sessions
     tmux lsk -Na         # includes my rebinds

 ## urxvt
     urxvt --help